weijuey/tp/docs/UserGuide.md

 Example:

 * `fav` Adds the currently viewed contact to your list of favourites.

-### Listing Favourites : `favourites`

-Lists all your favourite contacts to the list of displayed contacts.
-This command only works in list view.

-Format: `favourites`

 ### Adding high importance flag : `impt`